The 2019 Harvard-Yale Game Protest

 The Protest at the Harvard-Yale Game

-The second half of the game was delayed for about forty-five minutes because student protesters ran out onto the field and refused to leave.
-It was like watching children collapse screaming in a supermarket aisle because mommy won’t buy them a treat.
+The second half of the game was delayed for roughly 48 minutes because student protesters ran out onto the field and refused to leave.
+It was like watching children collapsing screaming in a supermarket aisle because mommy won’t buy them a treat.

 The students were apparently protesting climate change—or “climate crisis,” or for “climate justice,” or whatever snooty buzz words the woke scold crowd has now coined for this season’s cause du jour.